Zeenobit/moonshine_view/README.md

 ```

 > [!WARNING]
-> Order of operations is undefined when multiple views are built for the same entity kind.</br>
+> Order of operations is undefined when multiple views are built for the same entity kind.<br>
 > Prefer to add components/children when building views to avoid ordering issues.

 ### Viewable ⇄ View